Palestine Action: Other protests

-Legal actions
+Legal consequences

 In May 2024, seven Palestine Action activists who broke into a Bristol HQ of Elbit Systems, an international defence technology firm, to destroy equipment in 2022 were given suspended prison sentences and ordered to pay more than £5,000 in compensation.
 The protesters sprayed the messages "Free Palestine" and "Shut Elbit Down" on walls and windows.
 Elbit Systems UK said it does not supply arms to Israel although Elbit's website said that Elbit supplied military drones to the Israeli military.
 In August 2024, five Palestine Action activists were found guilty for the 2022 protest action against Thales UK in Govan, Glasgow, with four of the defendants receiving 12-month custodial sentences and the fifth receiving 14 months.